Send me detailed itinerary on my whatsapp no.

 Make sure you keep up with your hydration and nutritional part as this can lead to some fatal consequences for your health.

-In case of any symptoms you feel during the trek, don’t ignore or avoid them, immediately inform the trek leader.
+In case of any symptoms you feel during the trek, don’t ignore or avoid them, immediately tell the trek leader.

-In case of medical emergencies, Trek leaders bear the responsibility to get you back to your wellbeing with their training and techniques.
-Suspecting any physiological disturbance in your body, immediately report to your trek leader as they are trained to face such problems.
+In case of medical emergencies, Trekveda and its trek leaders bear the sole responsibility to get you back to your wellbeing with their training and techniques.
+Suspecting any physiological disturbance in your body, immediately report to your trek leader as they are trained to counter such problems.

-Problems like Acute Mountain Sickness can prove fatal at Kedarkantha if not taken into consideration seriously on time.
-If you face any of the symptoms such as a persistent headache, fatigue or weakness, nausea, dizziness, loss of appetite, difficulty in sleeping, you shouldn’t let it go or treat it by your own either just inform your trek leader.
+Problems like Acute Mountain Sickness can be prove fatal if not taken into consideration seriously on time.
+If you encounter/experience any of the symptoms such as persistent headache, fatigue or weakness, nausea, dizziness, loss of appetite, difficulty in sleeping, you shouldn’t let it go or treat it by your own either.

-Acute mountain sickness is one of the most common yet the fatal problem trekkers face due to a number of reasons, if the problem continues to persist, then you’re advised to come down to the base camp and then to visit the doctor immediately.
+Acute mountain sickness is one of the most common yet the fatal problem trekkers face due to number of reasons, if the problem continues to persist, then you’re advised to descend down to the basecamp and then to visit the doctor immediately.

-People with AMS are treated with a number of medicines such Diamox, Nifedipine etc. coupled up with methods like Triple One Test- where one disprin is given with a litre of water along with the rest for an hour.
+People with AMS are treated with number of medicines such Diamox, Nifidipine etc. coupled up with methods like Triple One Test- where one disprin is given with a liter of water along with the rest for an hour.

-While AMS is most common at the high altitudes yet it can’t be risked taken casually as it leads to severe fatal conditions like HAPE (High Altitude Pulmonary Edema) or HACE (High Altitude Cerebral Edema) which, if not treated on time can lead to a number of serious chronic disorders.
-These conditions need to not to comply with AMS, they can occur without AMS.
+While AMS is most common at the high altitudes yet it can’t be risked taken casually as it leads to severe fatal conditions like HAPE (High Altitude Pulmonary Edema) or HACE (High Altitude Cerebral Edema) which, if not treated on time can lead to number of serious chronic disorders.
+These conditions need to not to comply with AMS, they can occur without AMS preceding.

-It’s suggested to take every single illness into the consideration while you’re on the trek.
+It’s suggested to take every single disturbance into the consideration while you’re on the trek.

-However, Trekveda is capable of handling all the medical emergencies with its trained professionals yet there are several things that you need to consider, especially the intake of medicines and the knowledge about their advantages and side-effects.
-Don’t take medicine yourself if you’re trekking through us, always seek help from the trek leaders, they are trained for such purposes, while in case of being a solo trekker, you should know about the medicines.
+However, Trekveda is capable of tackling all the medical emergencies with its trained professionals yet there are several things that you need to consider, specially the intake of medicines and the knowledge about their advantages and side-effects.
+Don’t administer the medicine if you’re trekking through an organization, always seek help from the trek leaders, they are trained for such purposes, while in case of being a solo trekker, you should know about the medicines.